-If you know that there is little or no equity or negative equity then it is very unlikely that you will have to sell your house and you will be able to keep your home.
+If you know that there is little or no equity or negative equity then it is very unlikely that you will have to sell and you will be able to keep your home.
 However you must make sure that you keep paying your mortgage.
 This will be your responsibility out of your allowable living expenses budget.

 What if there is a lot of equity in my property?

 If you have a lot of equity in your property then the rule that you have to continue paying your mortgage still stands.
 However there is also a high possibility that you might have to sell your property to release your equity so that it can be used to pay your unsecured debts.

 For this reason you might feel that continuing to pay your mortgage is simply pointless and you will decide to sell your property straight away.